-Dr. Ambler Thompson, NIST, Office of Weights and Measures (OWM), will provide a synopsis of international activity that relates to the work of the sector.
-Software Sector Co-Chair Mr. Jim Pettinato will summarize the discussion that took place at the European Cooperation in Legal Metrology (WELMEC) WG7 meeting in Dec.
-2011.
+Dr. Ambler Thompson, NIST, Office of Weights and Measures (OWM), will provide a synopsis of international activity that relates to the work of the Sector.
+Software Sector Co-Chair Mr. Jim Pettinato will summarize the discussions that took place at the European Cooperation in Legal Metrology (WELMEC) WG7 meeting in Dec.
+2013.